Advance ticket sales are now closed.

-Stage 33 Live hosts a very special matinee listening event with Lara Herscovitch in solo performance on Sunday, September 22.
-Multi-instrumentalist Scott MacDonald will open.
+A matinee listening event with Lara Herscovitch in solo performance; multi-instrumentalist Scott MacDonald opens

+This singer-songwriter-poet also happens to hold a BA in Political Science and a MSW in Policy, and much of her art draws from decades of humanitarian work in the U.S., Latin America, Asia, and Africa focused on education, community development, environmental protection, and justice system reform.
 She draws from a deep well of compassionate spirit, thoughtful mind, and far-ranging experience.
-This singer-songwriter-poet also happens to hold a BA in Political Science and a MSW in Policy; and much of her art draws from decades of humanitarian work in the U.S., Latin America, Asia, and Africa focused on education, community development, environmental protection, and justice system reform.
 Hers is a life fully lived, yet still unfolding.

-“Through Herscovitch’s lens we get to look at American culture, which she sometime criticizes and sometimes defends, and its players emerge tragic fools, unsung heroes, and troubled souls whose stories we want to hear.” — The Courier, Marisa Nadolny
+“Through Herscovitch’s lens we get to look at American culture, which she sometimes criticizes and sometimes defends, and its players emerge tragic fools, unsung heroes, and troubled souls whose stories we want to hear.” — Marisa Nadolny

-Scott MacDonald may be best known as the proprietor of S.B.
-MacDonald Custom Instruments in Chester VT, where he happily and enthusiastically relocated from Long Island, NY.
-Fewer local people may yet have realized that this renowned guitar maker and masterful restorer is also a talented player, writer, and interpreter of historic songs in the public domain.
-We’ve been fortunate to have him on our stage twice in short sets, and welcome him back with open arms for this performance.
+Scott MacDonald is best known as the proprietor of S.B.
+MacDonald Custom Instruments in Chester VT, where he enthusiastically relocated from Long Island, NY.
+This sought-after guitar maker and masterful restorer is also a talented player, writer, and interpreter of historic songs in the public domain.

-Stage 33 Live documents live performances and presentations on a simple stage in a former factory building for downstream audiences.
-Only original material is allowed.
-Find more info about the project and other upcoming events online at stage33live.com
+Stage 33 Live is located at 33 Bridge Street in Bellows Falls, VT, and documents live performances and presentations of original material on a small stage in a former factory building.
+Find more info about the nonprofit all-volunteer project and their other upcoming events online at stage33live.com